Gaspar Corte-Real: Legacy

 There is debate amongst historians about the relative importance of Corte-Real.
 Memorial University of Newfoundland historian Jeff Webb stated in 2017 that "He is a minor figure about whom very, very little is known with confidence."
-The 20th-century myth-building of Corte-Real was largely the work of historian-diplomat Eduardo Brazao, the former National Secretary of Portugal's propaganda ministry, the Secretariado Nacional de Informação, Cultura Popular e Turismo, during the regime of António de Oliveira Salazar.
+The 20th-century myth-building of Corte-Real was largely the work of historian-diplomat Eduardo Brazão, the former National Secretary of Portugal's propaganda ministry, the Secretariado Nacional de Informação, Cultura Popular e Turismo, during the regime of António de Oliveira Salazar.

 A statue of Corte-Real was erected in front of the Confederation Building in St. John's, Newfoundland and Labrador in 1965, and has more recently been the subject of controversy.
 A street in Mount Pearl is named for the explorer.
 A building at Memorial University of Newfoundland's St. John's campus was formerly named after him.
 In December 2019, the Board of Regents voted to change its name to the Global Learning Centre, after prompting by the Internationalization Office that the building presently houses.